Massetstephane/PlaneTool/Readme.md

 ![](DATA&PICTURE/planetool.jpg)
 Add some details to plane in KSP

-`in KSP when dezooming appear a light green blue wireframe on on both parts! also visible in left part panel `
+`in KSP when dezooming appear a light green blue wireframe on both parts! also visible in left part panel `
 ______
 Pitot tube updated to 1.12.3 (Partools 1.12) with emissive anim heat texture (pitot nose for moment).